tomcl/HowToUseGitTJWC/README.md

 #### Implicit Branches

-Thus far all work is done on the master (main) branch of the repo.
+Thus far all work is done on the master (main) branch of the repository.
 However there are in fact three separate versions of this:

-* The origin/master in the central repo
+* The origin/master in the central repository
 * The local `origin/master`.
 This must be must be consistent with `origin/master`, but may have fewer commits, if a central commit has been added after the most recent Fetch.
-* The local repo `master` branch.
+* The local repository `master` branch.
 This may have local commits not yet Pushed to origin/master.

 Git uses these versions as described above to synchronise code through Push or Pull and Merge.
-In the local repo `master` and `origin\master` are managed internally by git like different branches with distinct HEADs.
+In the local repository `master` and `origin\master` are managed internally by git like different branches with distinct HEADs.
 However, push and fetch will synchronise them to the most uptodate master branch contents.

 #### Explicit Branches

-A repo (remote or local) can also contain any number of named branches.
+A repository (remote or local) can also contain any number of named branches.
 Each branch has its own separate commit history HEAD.
 In the above examples only the **master branch** is used.
 New branches can be created, typically for new features, or to allow independent code development without having to pull in remote changes.
 When you operate on code this is always in a specific branch.
 Creating your own private branch and using this means there is no problem with conflicts - you are the only person changing that branch.
 However merging the branch back into the master copy (if this is needed) requires all conflicts - possibly a lot - to be resolved.

 Therefore good practice when using branches that you expect _eventually_ to be merged back is to update your branch regularly with the latest master commits using pull (and possibly merge).
 That way you are not likely to get conflicts with other changes.
 Note that even though you are merging master commits onto your branch, your branch will still diverge from the master branch due to your own commits which are not seen by the master.